CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/NET.3.1 routers and switches.md

 #### NET.3.1.A11 Obtain a router or switch

 Before routers or switches are procured, a list of requirements SHOULD be created to evaluate the products available on the market.
-It SHOULD be ensured that the level of security sought by the institution can be achieved with the equipment to be procured.
+It SHOULD be ensured that the institution's desired level of safety can be achieved with the equipment to be procured.
 Therefore, the basis for procurement SHOULD be the requirements of the security guideline.

 #### NET.3.1.A12 Creation of a configuration checklist for routers and switches